Cooling, Kent: Notable buildings

 Cooling Castle, located at the west end of the village, was built by Sir John Cobham in the 1380s following a French raid on the Thames Estuary.
-It was attacked and badly damaged in a brief siege by Sir Thomas Wyatt in January 1554 during his unsuccessful rebellion against Queen Mary.
+In the early 15th century it was a home for Sir John Oldcastle.
+In January 1554 it was attacked and badly damaged in a brief siege by Sir Thomas Wyatt during his unsuccessful rebellion against Queen Mary.
 The castle was subsequently abandoned.
 A farmhouse and outbuildings were constructed within the ruins.
 Today the outer gatehouse of the castle can be seen from the side of the road between Cooling and Cliffe.

 The parish church of St James dates from the late 13th century.
 Although it has long been classified 'redundant', and no longer used for regular worship, Jools Holland married Christabel (former Countess of Durham) there in August 2007.
 The church is maintained by the Churches Conservation Trust and is open to visitors daily.
 In the churchyard are a group of children's gravestones which are widely considered to have inspired Charles Dickens' description of the churchyard in the opening scene of the novel Great Expectations.